 Because of all the damaged veneer we decided it needed to all come off and instead of re-applying more veneer we decided to give it a new look and cover it using one of our favorite fabrics – grainsack!

 That way this piece could double as a very comfortable bench as well as storage!
-We made sure to give it a nice thick cushion but didn’t wrap the cushion (only the fabric) on the backside so that the top continued to open and close perfectly.
+We made sure to give it a nice thick cushion using thick foam but didn’t wrap the cushion (only the fabric) on the backside so that the top continued to open and close perfectly.
+To keep your foam from moving around use spray adhesive and apply liberally to both the top of the cedar chest and the foam.
+Then apply pressure to your foam so it sticks.
+I apologize for not having photos for this part as we did it so long ago.

 The back of the piece was painted as well and would work perfectly in virtually any space.
 Personally we picture it at the end of a bed as a beautiful bench with bonus storage!
 So if you find yourself with an old hand-me-down cedar chest, or find one at a sale, now you know how to update it for a style that is more modern.
 We have already had a client ask to do the same exact thing to a cedar chest she already owned.